-Determine the power of the solar panels you will need.
+Determine the power of the solar panel you will need.
 In sunny areas of the United States, solar designers use a guideline based on five to six peak hours of sunshine a day.
-So the solar panels should be rated at about 200 watts.
-These panels will produce between 1.0 and 1.2 kWh of electricity each day -- which should be enough energy to run the swamp cooler for six hours a day.
-If the panels are slightly oversized this is better since there will be losses in the batteries and in the inverter that will reduce the amount of electricity that gets to the cooler.
+So the solar panel should be rated at about 200 watts.
+This panel will produce between 1.0 and 1.2 kWh of electricity each day — which should be enough energy to run the swamp cooler for six hours a day.
+If the panel are slightly oversized, this is better since there will be losses in the batteries and inverter that will reduce the amount of electricity that gets to the cooler.

-Go to a solar energy equipment supplier, or connect to the Internet and find suppliers that sell the equipment you need.
-Purchase the panels, the battery, the charge controller, the inverter, and the cable needed to connect them all together.
+Go to a solar energy equipment supplier or find online suppliers that sell the equipment you need.
+Purchase the panel, the battery, the charge controller, the inverter, and the cable needed to connect them all together.
 The thickness of the copper cable is important.
-Ask the equipment supplier what gauge of copper wire you need for the solar panels you have purchased.
+Ask the equipment supplier what gauge of copper wire you need for the solar panel you have purchased.

 Turn on the charge controller and check that it is working as described in the installation manual.
 Let the charge controller charge the battery for most of the day before testing the inverter.
 Turn on the inverter and check that it is working correctly.
 Connect the inverter 115-volt AC outlet to the swamp cooler.
 The cooler should start up and start blowing cool air into the house.